O. A. Cargill: Later career and perjury conviction

 Cargill practiced law for many years.
 Late in his career, he became embroiled in a wide-ranging bribery scandal also involving several justices of the Oklahoma Supreme Court.
-In 1965, he was convicted on three counts of perjury.
+During the 1965 Oklahoma Supreme Court scandal, he was convicted on three counts of perjury and sentenced five years in prison.
 In 1967, the United States Court of Appeals for the Tenth Circuit set aside two of the counts, but affirmed his conviction on the third.

 Family

 He had four children: O.A.
-"Buck" Cargill Jr., Keet Cargill, Oklahoma Cargill Hood and Otha Cargill Westcott.
-He was the grandfather of the country music star Henson Cargill, O.A.
+"Buck" Cargill Jr., Keet Cargill, Oklahoma Cargill Hood, and Otha Cargill Westcott.
+He was the grandfather of country music star Henson Cargill, O.A.
 "Little Buck" Cargill Jr., and Carol Cargill.